 The project has not yet started so it is not yet clear what roles UNA volunteers will be playing, but there is space on the application for you to express your interest in getting involved.

-UN75 is the a global listening exercise the UN is running during 2020 to capture people’s hopes and fears for the world, and to crowdsource solutions to global challenges.
+UN75 is the global listening exercise the UN is running during 2020 to capture people’s hopes and fears for the world and to crowdsource solutions to global challenges.
 It is a unique opportunity to convey opinions (including critical ones) and ideas that will be presented to world leaders, the UN’s leadership and to the wider world.
 We need people who will organise and moderate conversations including meetings in schools, universities and businesses.

 We need people who can help us promote all the above activities on social media, on our websites and in the broadcast and published media.

 We need people to help us run fun events that can help us raise funds to cover the cost of our activities.

 Now please enter your details below and tell us which projects you are interested in.